Afnan-Aldhahri/GO/Resources/Names and Semicolons.md

     break continue fallthrough return ++ -- ) }

-the lexer always inserts a semicolon after the token.
+The lexer always inserts a semicolon after the token.

 A semicolon can also be ignored immediately before a closing brace,